Table of Contents

 - After one month, the preparation is filtered to get Pravahi Mahasudarshan Quath.

-Chiraita or Swertia chirata, is used traditionally for purification of vitiated blood, chronic skin diseases, poisoning, chronic fevers, anaemia, and oedema.
+Chiraita or Swertia chirata, is used traditionally for purification of vitiated blood, chronic skin diseases, poisoning, chronic fevers, anemia, and oedema.
 It is also given for cough, intrinsic hemorrhage and affections of the urinary tract.
 It has anthelmintic, astringent, bitter tonic, blood purifying, febrifuge, stomachic, antidiarrheal, antispasmodic activities.
-Chirayata is tonic for heart, liver, and eyes.
+Chirayata is tonic for the heart, the liver, and eyes.
 It is useful in toxic blood, enlarged spleen.
-It is used to treat liver, catarrh, intestinal spasms, anemia, indigestion, and diabetes.
+It is used to treat the liver, catarrh, intestinal spasms, anemia, indigestion, and diabetes.